An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases

 \subsubsection{Relation to the product of Kraus operators}

-Here, we discuss a relation between the purification of $\hat{\rho}_{\bm{b};n}$ and the matrix rank of $\hat{\mathsf{M}}_{\bm{b};n}$ on the basis of Ref. \cite{benoist2019invariant}.
+Here, we discuss the relation between the purification of $\hat{\rho}_{\bm{b};n}$ and the matrix rank of $\hat{\mathsf{M}}_{\bm{b};n}$ on the basis of Ref.~\cite{benoist2019invariant}.
 We try to explain the relation in a physicist-friendly manner.
-See Ref. \cite{benoist2019invariant} for a rigorous treatment.
-We consider matrices depending on the sequence of measurement outcomes $\bm{b}$ and perform the singular-value decomposition of it,
+See Ref.~\cite{benoist2019invariant} for a rigorous treatment.
+We consider the following operator depending on the sequence of measurement outcomes $\bm{b}$ and perform its singular-value decomposition,